neuml/txtai/docs/agent/configuration.md

 llm: string|llm instance
 ```

-LLM pipeline instance or a LLM path.
+LLM path or LLM pipeline instance.
 See the [LLM pipeline](../../pipeline/text/llm) for more information.

 ## tools